MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-managing-projects-with-jobs.md

     -   **To Job No.**: **GuildfordSetting up 10 Conference Rooms**
     -   Select the **Copy Dimensions** and **Copy Quantity** fields.

-5. Choose the **OK** button to copy the job and then choose the **OK** button to close the confirmation page.
+5. Choose the **OK** button to copy the job, and then choose the **OK** button to close the confirmation page.

 By comparing prices, job task lines, and job planning lines for the two jobs, you can see that the information was successfully copied.

 ## <a name="making-payments-by-installments"></a>Making Payments by Installments
  CRONUS has just landed a large project that will take a year to be completed.
 Because it requires the dedication of many resources, the project manager sets up the contract so that the customer pays part of the price up front, part when the project is halfway completed, and the final payment upon completion.